 Thanks to people, organizations are able to think, plan, coordinate, negotiate or run a machine within your organization.
 People are the core of your business and thus, they can transform the raw material into finished goods and improve them.

-A teamwork atmosphere will increase both individuals and organizational capabilities.
-Investing in people, for instance through training, will ensure involvement, improvement and organizational goals achievements.
-Promote a safe and clean environment in your workplace to ensure higher employees productivity.
+A teamwork atmosphere will increase both individual and organizational capabilities.
+Investing in people, for instance through training, will ensure involvement, improvement, and organizational goal achievements.
+Promote a safe and clean environment in your workplace to ensure higher employee productivity.

 - measure any relevant current situations,

 - improve the process in a given period of time.

 It’s also important to create KPIs that contribute to the improvement of the organization.
 Don’t jeopardize the business goals by creating indicators that may harm other departments.
 For instance, introduce the KPI “On time in full (OTIF)” instead of “delivery tons”.

 It’s also important to balance the short, middle, and long term.
 For example, Volume of Sales is important at any period, but also you may consider the Return on Investment (ROI).
 ROI will ensure the future sustainability of any organization.

 Communication is the other sustainable leg.
 Again, KPIs are just indicators and figures, and only through communication and cooperation in the work team, the results will be achieved.

 4. Keep records updated in one integrated ERP System